skyrim-multiplayer/skymp/docs/Repository.md

 Repo subdirectories are used to name commit scopes.
 Commits without scope are allowed.

+In practice, you should use `skymp5-server` as the scope of your commit if all changes are in the `skymp5-server` folder, etc.

 Examples:
 ```
 feat(skymp5-server): add feature to choose default spawn points